airborne-commando/OPSEC-OSINT-Tools/tangible-examples/threat-actor.md

 The actor moved to verify the collected information:
 *   They used **Google Maps, Google Earth, and Street View** to confirm the user's location(s) and dwellings.
 *   They **cross-referenced** this with parcel address data from historical archives.
-*   It was further examined by govt records and later confirmed to be a possible dwelling for the father (home) and the daughter lives at a mobile home.
+*   It was further examined by govt records and later confirmed to be a possible dwelling for the father (home) and the daughter possibly lives at a mobile home (public posts, IMINT, HUMINT).
 *   All information was **multi-sourced**, meaning it was confirmed through several independent channels.

 #### **Phase 7: Verification & Triangulation**